-VOA drone pilots should use either the checklists at Kittyhawk.io or the ones listed below.
+VOA drone pilots should use the checklists at ALOFT.Al.
 Pre-trip and pre-flight inspections help ensure airworthiness and will serve as an early warning for both maintenance issues and for mechanical issues that could substantially affect or cancel flight operations or safety.